google/domaintest/README.md

 `http://domaintest.みんな/<command>?<parameter1>=<value1>&<paremeter2>=<value2>&...`

 ###ECHO
-The `ECHO` command instructs the Domain Test service to echo a response based on the parameters you specify.
+The `echo` command instructs the Domain Test service to echo a response based on the parameters you specify.
 You can construct an ECHO command with one or more of the parameters below.

   - `status=<integer>` determines the status code (default 200)
   - `payload=<urlencoded text>` sets the body text or redirect url (default “”, max 10k)